git-town/git-town/DEVELOPMENT.md

 The [website](https://www.git-town.com) runs on [Netlify](https://www.netlify.com).
 It auto-updates on changes to the `main` branch.
-The Netlify configuration is in [netlify.toml](netlify.toml)
+The Netlify configuration is in [netlify.toml](netlify.toml).